xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 [BeagleIM `5.2`](https://github.com/tigase/beagle-im/releases/tag/5.2) and [SiskinIM `7.2`](https://github.com/tigase/siskin-im/releases/tag/7.2) just got released with fixes for OMEMO encrypted message in MUC channels, MUC participants disappearing randomly, and issues with VoIP call sending an incorrect payload during call negotiation.

-converse.js publishs version `9.1.0`.
-I comes with a new dark theme, several improvements of encryption (OMEMO), improvement of stanza timeout, font icons, updated translations and enhancement of the IndexedDB.
-Find the [release notes](https://github.com/conversejs/converse.js/releases/tag/v9.1.0).
+converse.js published version `9.1.0`.
+It comes with a new dark theme, several improvements for encryption (OMEMO), an improved stanza timeout, font icons, updated translations, and enhancements of the IndexedDB.
+Find more in the [release notes](https://github.com/conversejs/converse.js/releases/tag/v9.1.0).

 [Gajim Development News](https://gajim.org/post/2022-04-30-development-news-april/): This month came with a lot of preparations for the release of Gajim 1.4 🚀 Gajim’s release pipeline has been improved in many ways, allowing us to make releases more frequently.
 Furthermore, April brought improvements for file previews on Windows.